draeger-lab/SPECIMEN/docs/source/help.rst

 Pydantic
 ^^^^^^^^

-Pydantic warning `underscore_attrs_are_private has been removed` has not - yet - caused any issues.
+Pydantic warning :code:`underscore_attrs_are_private has been removed` has not - yet - caused any issues.
 However, the core of the problems (= what causes the warning) has yet to be identified.

 BOFdat